 Seasonal itinerary changes

-A Tropical summer itinerary applies for Kakadu section Nov/ Dec-May and is available upon application.
+A Tropical summer itinerary applies for Kakadu section Nov/ Dec-May.

 B = Breakfast | L = Lunch | D = Dinner